Head of Department

 Our focus then shifts to international history, where we study the development of the Cold War in an atmosphere of post-war tension.
 We look in detail at some of the Cold War’s major flash-points – the Cuban Missile Crisis and the Berlin Crisis, for example – and ask how it was that the world came seemingly so close to destruction on so many occasions.
 Our final IGCSE topic is China in the 20th Century, where we examine the truly extraordinary story of how this country emerged from total chaos to develop, first, into a dictatorial regime, and then into something approaching a modern superpower.

-Upper School (AS and A Level)
+Upper School (A Level)

 Trips and events